MortezaBashsiz/CFScanner/golang/README.md

 Two files are stored for each (complete) run of the program

-- Interim results file (e.g., `2023-03-10_20:49:30_result.csv`)
+- Interim results file (e.g., `2023-03-10_20:49:30_result.csv` or `2023-03-10_20:49:30_result.json`)
-  - Includes the unsorted intermediate results in CSV format.
+  - Includes the unsorted intermediate results in writer format.
 Useful in case the scanning process is not complete.
 - Final results file (e.g., `2023-03-10_20:49:30_final.txt`)
   - Includes the final sorted results.
-The results are sorted ascendingly based on the download latency time.
+The results are sorted ascending ly based on the download latency time.

 # License